aowings/Namer_app/README.md

 3. lib/main.dart.

 After removing these file from the build, create a new flutter project, and paste these into their respective areas, so that your cmake, and all other files are based on the source of your project, and not mine.

-Should run just fine afterwards.
+This Should run just fine afterwards.